Postgraduate competition

 * As review papers are published in the Proceedings of the Nutrition Society they cannot contain primary data (i.e. unpublished data) and as such any work completed by the student that is included in the review paper would already be published or in press.

-For further information, criteria and applications forms to prepare your submission, please refer to the FAQs 'How to apply' section below.
+For further information, criteria and applications forms to prepare your submission, please refer to the FAQs 'How to apply' section.

 Get in touch